vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 ### Monitor cable

 The Philips monitor has a single DisplayPort 1.4 and 3x HDMI 2.0 ports.
+The MacBook M4 Pro has Thunderbolt 4 ports (USB-C) with DisplayPort 2.1.

-To get the maximum resolution of 5120 x 1440 with 165 Hz, I use a single DisplayPort cable.
+To get the maximum resolution of 5120 x 1440 with 165 Hz, I use a DisplayPort cable.

-* {{imgBasket}}USB C/Thunderbolt 3 to DisplayPort 1.4 Cable 8K [(Amazon US)](https://amzn.to/4dUhV7i) [(Amazon NL)](https://amzn.to/3MSMgsm)
+* {{imgBasket}}USB-C/Thunderbolt 3 to DisplayPort 1.4 Cable 8K [(Amazon US)](https://amzn.to/4dUhV7i) [(Amazon NL)](https://amzn.to/3MSMgsm)
 * {{imgBasket}}Similar cable from Ugreen [(AliExpress)](https://s.click.aliexpress.com/e/_c3P8oBaL) [(Amazon US)](https://amzn.to/4tUWeJq)

 ---
 ### Monitor arm

-To keep a clean desk, I was looking for a monitor arm that holds the screen stable, not wobbly, and is attached to the desk.
-Now the monitor "floats" above the desk.
+To keep a clean desk, I was looking for:
+* A monitor arm that holds the screen stable, and is attached to the desk.
+* I prefer not a monitor arm in the middle of the desk for the floating monitor effect.
-It should also easily hold the weight of the 12 kg 49" screen.
+* It should also easily hold the weight of the 12 kg 49" screen.
-It hides the wires and doesn't stick out on the back, otherwise I would have to move the desk away from the wall and lose space.
+* It hides the wires and doesn't stick out on the back, otherwise I would have to move the desk away from the wall and lose space.
-I can easily pull and push the screen back and forward.
+* I can easily pull and push the screen back and forward.

 I end up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340)
 It's made of strong metal and can hold up to 20 kg, match all my requirements and cost not too much.